 Paula and Gian Marco exercise with the mid version which was available for some time with white grips.

 Many tennis academies (e.g. run by Mark-Kevin Goellner or Ruben Ramirez Hidalgo) use the MSV pointer as part of their coaching programs.

-Available in three sizes: Junior, Mid and Pro.
-85% of our customers buy the Mid version which is suitable for most players.
 The Pro version is pretty heavy and only recommended for pro players with strong arm muscles.